 There are seven library buildings in the District service area, which covers approximately 2,414 square miles.
 Six of these buildings are branch libraries: Frank & Marie Barkman Library, Frank I. Lamb Library, Greenhorn Valley Library, Tom and Anne Marie Giodone Library, Patrick A. Lucero Library, and Pueblo West Library.
 The main library, Robert Hoag Rawlings Library, is located downtown in a facility of approximately 109,000 square feet.
-The fourth floor of the Rawlings Library houses a news museum, the InfoZone, which is operated by District staff.
 The District also maintains two satellite libraries in local elementary schools, as well as the Library @ the Y, a small facility in the YMCA building, opened in November 2009.
 Administrative and support departments, including the Executive Director's office, Human Resources, Community Relations/Development, Finance, Technical Services/Collection Development, Information Technology, Public Services, and Facilities are all housed together in the Rawlings Library.
 In 2018, PCCLD added two satellites, located at Colorado State University-Pueblo and Pueblo Community College.